How To: Re-establish the relationship class for geodatabase attachments

 - Add the _1 feature class into the map document.

-- Right-click the _1 layer in the Table of Contents > Edit Features > Start Editing.
+- Right-click the _1 layer in Table Of Contents, and click Edit Features > Start Editing.

-- Click the Attachments Manager drop-down and note that the attachments are listed.
+- Click the Open Attachment Manager drop-down and note that the attachments are listed.

 - ArcMap: Adding attachments to features

 - Bug: Geodatabase attachments are not automatically included in the output of geoprocessing tools